boredsquirrel/Linux/KDE/Plasma-Bigscreen-Fedora-Kinoite/Readme.md

 # Linux TV using Plasma Bigscreen and Fedora Kinoite?

 This is an experiment on creating the perfect TV operating system.
-It includes a few hacks
+It should result in a modern, secure, self-maintaining, immutable and easy-to-use Linux TV you dont need to care about, because no update can break it.

 **No Guarantee that everything works!
 It is based off unofficial COPR repositories and may break in the future.
 It probably works very well though**